 This Peanut Butter Texas Sheet Cake is full of rich peanut butter flavor and topped with a creamy peanut butter frosting.
 Add chopped peanuts and chocolate to the top, and you have a real crowd-pleaser.

-Easy Peanut Butter Texas Sheet Cake Recipe
+Why You’ll Love This Peanut Butter Sheet Cake Recipe

-While I love the traditional recipe, I wanted to make one that was all about peanut butter.
+- Jam-packed with peanut butter flavor.
 If you love peanut butter as much as I do, you’ll be thrilled to know I’ve included it in the cake and the icing in this peanut butter version of the classic dessert.
-This tasty one-layer cake is light, moist, and packed with rich peanut butter flavor.

 What You’ll Need